BrunoRochaDev/Delphi/README.md

   <br />
 </div>

-**Delphi** is a Python library for conducting **CBC padding oracle attacks**.
+**Delphi** is a Python library for conducting **CBC padding oracle attacks**—a cryptographic technique that exploits padding validation to decrypt ciphertexts or forge new ones.

-This library simplifies the creation of Padding Oracle Attack proof-of-concept scripts by providing generic encryption and decryption attack functions.
-Simply define your custom oracle checking function and use the provided utilities.
+This library simplifies padding oracle attacks by providing versatile functions for encryption and decryption that can be seamlessly integrated into your custom PoC scripts targeting specific systems.

 ## Features

 - **Decryption Attacks:** Recover plaintext from encrypted messages.
-- **Encryption Attacks:** Forge ciphertexts that decrypt to any desired plaintext.
+- **Encryption Attacks:** Forge ciphertexts to produce any desired plaintext.
 - **Flexible IV Control:** Supports both scenarios where the Initialization Vector is controllable and where it isn’t.
 - **Seamless Integration:** Easily incorporate into PoC scripts tailored to your target.